nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Animagus
-A framework layer that runs on top of Nervos CKB which provides an easy way to query for account balances without having to go through the cell collection process.
+A framework layer that runs on top of Nervos CKB which provides an easy way to query for account balances without having to go through the Cell collection process.

 #### See Also
 - [Cell Collection](#cell-collection)